silexphp/Silex/doc/extensions/http_cache.rst

 Configuring you're dev. environment
 -----------------------------------
-When setting up caching, please make sure that the following criterias has been configured properly as well, otherwise Silex and the caching module support might not work properly.
+When setting up caching, please make sure that the following settings has been configured properly as well, otherwise Silex and the caching module support might not work properly.